brooklynrail/brooklynrail-platform/content/events/2022/07/tiona-nekkia-mcclodden.md

 ---
 title: "Tiona Nekkia McClodden: The Trace of an Implied Presence"
-deck: featuring McClodden and Ayanna Dozier
+deck: Featuring McClodden and Ayanna Dozier
 summary: Artist Tiona Nekkia McClodden joins Rail contributor Ayanna Dozier for a conversation.
 We conclude with a poetry reading Asiya Wadud.
 people: